-Capital Projects Adjustment Budget Actual Expenditure Variance from the Adjustment Budget R'000 Extension of Cemetery Infrastructure 1 000 870 13.04% Only the five largest capital projects are listed.
+Capital Projects Adjustment Budget Actual Expenditure Variance from the Adjustment Budget Extension of Cemetery Infrastructure 1 000 870 13.04% Only the five largest capital projects are listed.

-The Section: Cemeteries has spent 87% of the capital budget for the financial year.
+The Section: Cemeteries has spent 87% of its capital budget for the financial year.